oshibka404/ozorn.in/src/content/blog/line-jumps.md

 The number of questions to resolve was growing so fast that we barely kept up writing them down.
 Just to give you an impression, here are some of the UI/UX questions we now had to address:

 - Enable line jumps as a global setting or per every line?
-- Where this setting should be placed?
+- Where should this setting be placed?
 - Should we use levels of detalization for different zoom levels?
-- How should jumps over thick lines look like?
+- What should jumps over thick lines look like?
-- How do two line intersections look if they are very close to each other?
+- How do two-line intersections look if they are very close to each other?
-- How should a line jump look like if it’s close to a line bend or its end?
+- What should a line jump look like if it’s close to a line bend or its end?
 - Take two lines intersecting each other with a very acute angle.
 Does it still make sense to show a line jump?
-- Do the jumps have to be updated in real time as you move line?
+- Do the jumps have to be updated in real time as you move the line?
 - Do we need to implement jumps over curve lines or only straight?
-- How should a line jump behave next to a line caption (text on a line)
+- How should a line jump behave next to a line caption (text on a line)?
 - Should the jumps be enabled by default?

-The list is by far not exhaustive, and concerns only functional requirements.
+The list is by far not exhaustive and concerns only functional requirements.
 There were also non-functional, like

 - Accessibility requirements: line jump size, UI elements enabling
-- Performance requirements: how many line jumps on a board we want to support?
+- Performance requirements: how many line jumps on a board do we want to support?
 How many inside the viewport?
-- Architectural considerations: what is the data model, where is it stored, where to locate the business logic?
+- Architectural considerations: what is the data model, where it is stored, where to locate the business logic?

 And some less obvious functional requirements to keep in mind: